biaslab/ForneyLab.jl/doc/src/nodes.rst

-            node::Node # Reference to the Node it is part of edge::Union(AbstractEdge, Nothing) # Reference to the Edge it is part of partner::Union(Interface, Nothing) # Partner it is connected to child::Union(Interface, Nothing)   # For composite nodes
-            message::Union(Message, Nothing)   # Outbound message
+            node::Node # Reference to the Node it is part of edge::Union(AbstractEdge, Nothing) # Reference to the Edge it is part of partner::Union(Interface, Nothing) # Partner it is connected to message::Union(Message, Nothing)   # Outbound message
-            internal_schedule::Array{Any, 1}   # For composite nodes: schedule to calc outbound msg end
+        end

     The ``message`` field may contain a :class:`Message`, which is the *outbound message* calculated according to the node function.
 This means that if an interface is the tail of an :class:`Edge`, its ``message`` field contains the *forward message* on that edge.
 Similarly, if the interface is the head of the edge, its ``message`` field contains the *backward message*.